comShadowHarvy/conf/scripts/bin/IMG2ISO_README.md

 - IMG and ISO files are essentially the same format for disk images
 - The conversion is primarily a file copy operation with extension change
-- For .img.bz2 files, decompression occurs in a temporary directory
+- For .img.bz2 and .img.xz files, decompression occurs in a temporary directory
 - Temporary files are automatically cleaned up on script exit
 - File size statistics help verify successful conversion